 Member of the Australian Psychological Society (APS).

-Formal training includes a Bachelor of Arts degree majoring in psychology at the University of Melbourne; a Graduate Diploma in Educational Psychology at Monash University, a Masters Degree in Psychoanalytic Studies at Deakin University and a Bachelor of Theology.
+Formal training includes a Bachelor of Arts degree majoring in psychology at the University of Melbourne; a Graduate Diploma in Educational Psychology at Monash University, a Masters Degree in Psychoanalytic Studies at Deakin University.